saulcombes/saulcombes.github.io/Projects/QSI_Review.md

 ## Key Scientific Contributions

 ### **1. Mechanistic mapping of QS networks**
 The review broke down the hierarchical Las → PQS → Rhl cascade, explaining how each system regulates elastase, pyocyanin, rhamnolipids, and biofilm maturation.
-The document notes that *“the Las system is considered to be the premier QS mechanism due to its ability to take priority over all other QS mechanisms.”*
+Noting that *“the Las system is considered to be the premier QS mechanism due to its ability to take priority over all other QS mechanisms.”*

 ### **2. Linking virulence to ICU pathology**
-You connected QS‑regulated factors to real ICU disease processes:
+I connected QS‑regulated factors to real ICU disease processes:

 - elastase → alveolar damage & VAP
 - pyocyanin → oxidative stress & neutrophil apoptosis